atmask/atmask.github.io/content/posts/01-getting-started-w-hugo/index.md

 From here you will want to change your **Build and deployment** configuration to GitHub Actions.
 This will be required later when we want to specify a GitHub Actions workflow to build our static site content with Hugo.

-For now leave the **Custom domain** configuration alone.
+For now, leave the **Custom domain** configuration alone.
 We will return to this at a later step.

 # Part 2: Setting Up Hugo
 The following section covers getting your static site running on your local machine.
 This will allow you to modify your themes and posts from your editor of choice and see updates via the local Hugo dev server.